deyloop/notebox/README.md

 Hopefully this repo eventually reflects all my knowledge and acts as a second brain.

-It's convenient to work with this repo with the `nb` tool (see related below) that I created.
+It's convenient to work with this repo with the `nb` tool (see related below).

 Related: